Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

 • Assess peripheral vein suitability using the WASPS approach

-• Optimising probe/vein alignment for intervention
+• Optimising probe to vessel alignment for access

-• Utilise in-plane and out-of-plane approaches for guided vascular access and interventions such as aspiration
+• Utilise in-plane and out-of-plane approaches for guided vascular access and interventions

 • Use ultrasound to confirm successful cannulation